The automotive aftermarket industry is going to be worth $855 billion by 2028—and that’s just in the United States.

 Like any standard, ACES and PIES are governed by an independent body, the Auto Care Association’s Technology Standards Committee (TSC).
 The ACA is a trade group for automotive brands, and its TSC committee manages all of its data standards.

-The TSC handles monthly updates to ACES and PIES, along with the following:
+The TSC handles monthly updates to ACES and PIES.
+It also:

 ACES and PIES standards change over time, usually every month.
 Updates to these standards include new product data and vehicles that have hit the market.